Follow these guidelines to deliver the best team and client experience.

 - Create separate requests for specific items to establish a clear feedback loop.

-- Use 2- or 3-digit numbering (e.g., “01” or “11”) to order or re-order your request list.
-If you want to add reference numbers, export your request list, use Excel’s concat function to add numbers to your references and re-import the request list before any files are uploaded.
+- Use 2- or 3-digit numbering (e.g., 01, 02...
+99 or 001, 002...
+999) to help sort the list chronologically in a predetermined order (e.g. to delineate priority and/or sequence of say, the financial statements).
+If you want to add or modify reference numbers, export your request list, and use Excel’s concat function to modify the request list.

 3. Review Your Request List Before Adding Clients to Collaborate